Predators beat Stars 4-3 in shootout

 Tolvanen scored his fifth goal of the season and his fourth power play goal – the most among NHL rookies – on a blistering slap shot from the left point at 13:12 of the second period.
 That came 35 seconds after a goal by Josi was successfully challenged by Dallas for goaltender interference on Granlund.

 Faksa’s backhand goal came at 12:30 of the third period.
-Pavelski scored at 14:46 near the crease for his 12th of the season and NHL-leading 10th power-play goal just as the net was moved off the right peg, ruled good following a review.
+Pavelski scored at 14:46 near the crease for his 12th of the season and NHL-leading 10th power-play goal just as the net was moved off the right peg by Rinne, ruled good following a review.

 UP NEXT